menchelab/BioProfilingNotebooks/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5659932.svg)](https://doi.org/10.5281/zenodo.5659932)

 Demonstration of [_BioProfiling.jl_](https://github.com/menchelab/BioProfiling.jl) and robust statistics for morphological cell profiling using high-content imaging.
-Analyses described in the manuscript ["BioProfiling.jl: Profiling biological perturbations with high-content imaging in single cells and heterogeneous populations"](https://doi.org/10.1101/2021.06.18.448961) by Loan Vulliard, Joel Hancock, Anton Kamnev, Christopher W. Fell, Joana Ferreira da Silva, Joanna Loizou, Vanja Nagy, Loïc Dupré and Jörg Menche.
+Analyses described in the article ["BioProfiling.jl: Profiling biological perturbations with high-content imaging in single cells and heterogeneous populations"](https://doi.org/10.1093/bioinformatics/btab853) by Loan Vulliard, Joel Hancock, Anton Kamnev, Christopher W. Fell, Joana Ferreira da Silva, Joanna I. Loizou, Vanja Nagy, Loïc Dupré and Jörg Menche.

 ## Summary

 This collection of notebooks includes the analysis of a high-content imaging chemical screen, the comparison of the morphological activity of compounds on cells seeded at two densities, as well as the comparison of genetic overexpression in two plates in a genetic screen following the Cell Painting assay.
 This demonstrates how to curate morphological profiles and perform common tasks for downstream analyses using _BioProfiling.jl_.
-All details can be found [in the corresponding manuscript]((https://doi.org/10.1101/2021.06.18.448961).
+All details can be found [in the corresponding publication](https://doi.org/10.1093/bioinformatics/btab853).
 For the content of each notebook, see the section "Reproducing example analyses" below, and the header of each notebook.

 ## Prerequisites